apache/kylin/website/_docs16/howto/howto_optimize_build.md

 ## Load HFile to HBase Table

-This step uses HBase API to load the HFiles to region servers, it is lightweight and fast.
+This step uses HBase API to load the HFile to region servers, it is lightweight and fast.